aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Workspace.md

 ![link to take you to dockstore, which actually will say github but takes you to dockstore](https://github.com/aofarrel/tutorials/blob/master/resized_link_to_dockstore.png?raw=true)

 Now, on Dockstore, click Files, then Test Parameter Files.
-You will see a JSON file with several google storage links -- this is what we are calling the JSON test data.
+You will see a JSON file with several google storage links -- this is what we are calling the JSOn test data.
 Download this file using the icon with an arrow pointing down.

-[//]: # ({NOTE: Right now, the test files on Dockstore have a URL structure that Terra cannot parse.
-Currently in talks with Walt as to where a JSON with the correct URLs will be hosted.
-If it is on Dockstore, then I'll take a screenshot of how to download the JSON from there, but it might just end up already existing in this workspace.})
+{NOTE: Right now, the test files on Dockstore have a URL structure that Terra cannot parse.
+Currently in talks with Walt (who maintains that repo) as to where a JSON with the correct URLs will be hosted.
+If it is on Dockstore, then I'll take a screenshot of how to download the JSON from there, but it might just end up already existing in this workspace.}

 You can close Dockstore if you want; you won't need it for the rest of this tutorial.